Method

 and root

-keywords to reference methods at the local and global levels, respectively:
+keywords to reference procedures at the local and global levels, respectively:

 Avoiding an automatic call